DC801/BM-Badge/SD_Card/MAGE/README.md

 ## Game Engine

-[What if it's not plugged in when it boots?
-Don't have battery; can't check!]

 To start the game in bootloader mode, hold down the hex digit 1 button while you power on the hardware.
 If bootloader mode was successfully triggered, the screen will be white and the LEDs will blink in a circular pattern.

-If the hardware is plugged in to a computer while it is in bootloader mode, it will appear as a drive called `NRF52BOOT`.
+If the hardware is plugged into a computer while it is in bootloader mode, it will appear as a drive called `DC801BOOT` (or `NRF52BOOT`).
 Copy the new game engine UF2 (the filename doesn't matter) onto the drive.

 Once the UF2 is copied, the drive will disconnect and the badge will reboot automatically.